Event Overview

 Skills Training for Students

-The exercise develops academic, presentation and research communication skills, while developing research students’ ability to effectively explain their research in language appropriate to a non-specialist audience.
+The exercise of competing at 3MT develops academic, presentation, and research communication skills, while developing research students’ ability to effectively explain their research in language appropriate to a non-specialist audience.

 Building Research Culture in Schools and Institutes

-3MT provides a valuable opportunity for Ph.D. students to come together, get to know one another and talk about their research.
+3MT provides a valuable opportunity for Ph.D. students to come together, get to know one another, and discuss their research.
 It also provides a supportive environment in which universities and their colleges can provide presentation skills training.

 Prizes